carlarsmendes/carlarsmendes/README.md

 ...In 2021, I participated in the Portuguese Women in Tech's Mentorship Program #2 as a Mentee.

-⚡ Fun fact: I'm Portugues, but I lived in Budapest for 3 years and I can still remember some basic expressions in Hungarian. 🇭🇺Szia!
+⚡ Fun fact: I'm Portuguese, but I lived in Budapest for 3 years and I can still remember some basic expressions in Hungarian. 🇭🇺Szia!